making/cf-identity-token-service/README.md

 curl -XPOST https://${CITS_DOMAIN}/token --cert ${CF_INSTANCE_CERT} --key ${CF_INSTANCE_KEY}
 # eyJra...
 ```

+Note that the token service is accessed via the Go Router, not via localhost.
+The router performs TLS verification and sets the validated certificate in `X-Forwarded-Client-Cert` header.

 ## How to register CF Identity Token Service to AWS IAM as an OIDC Provider